altayaydemir/altay-dot-wtf/data/articles/happier-lighthouse.md

 In addition to eliminating the friction, Vercel also provides [analytics](https://nextjs.org/analytics) and [Lighthouse integration](https://vercel.com/integrations/lighthouse) to monitor how your website is performing when it comes to vital metrics for the user experience.

-And that's precisely what I did right after deploying a minimum bearable version.
+And that's precisely what I did right after deploying a bearable version.
 But the results were not satisfying at all.

 ![Lighthouse score before the optimisation](/images/articles/happier-lighthouse/lighthouse-score-before.png)

-My tiny home page with three lines of text and a handful of links made Lighthouse complain sorely about the performance.
+My minimal home page with three lines of text and a handful of links made Lighthouse complain sorely about the performance.

-The report is quite clear, it tells that I am basically making your computer load and parse a bunch of irrelevant JavaScript.
+The report is clear, it tells that I am basically making your computer load and parse a bunch of irrelevant JavaScript.

 ![Lighthouse score details, before the optimisation](/images/articles/happier-lighthouse/lighthouse-score-before-detail.png)